talkkonnect/talkkonnect/README.md

 [talKKonnect](http://www.talkkonnect.com) is a headless self contained mumble Push to Talk (PTT) client complete with LCD, Channel and Volume control.

-This project is a fork of [talkiepi](http://projectable.me/) by Daniel Chote which was in turn a fork of [barnard](https://github.com/layeh/barnard) a text based mumble client.
+This project is a fork of [talkiepi](http://projectable.me/) by Daniel Chote which was in turn a fork of [barnard](https://github.com/layeh/barnard) a text based mumble client. talKKonnect was developed using [golang](https://golang.org/) and based on [gumble](https://github.com/layeh/gumble) library by Tim Cooper.
-All clients were developed using [golang](https://golang.org/) and based on [gumble](https://github.com/layeh/gumble) library by Tim Cooper.
+Libraries are however heavily vendored (modified from original).
+You will need to get most of the vendored libraries from this repo.

 [talKKonnect](http://www.talkkonnect.com) was developed initially to run on SBCs.
 The latest version can be scaled to run all the way from ARM SBCs to full fledged X86 servers.
 Raspberry Pi 3, Orange Pis, PCs and virtual environments (Oracle VirtualBox, KVM and Proxmox) targets have all been tested and work as expected.